 What was in my mind was to build something for the people of New York and for anyone who visits — a space that on first sight was dazzling, and upon use made people happy.”

 — Barry Diller

-Construction of Little Island has advanced, first through completion of the piles and the signature “pots” supporting the pier deck, and presently, installation of landscape and other site furnishings.
-Little Island is due to open in Spring 2021 and the Diller-von Furstenberg Foundation is funding the vast majority of this extraordinary project.
+Construction of Little Island has advanced, first through completion of the piles and the signature “pots” supporting the pier deck, to installation of landscape and other site furnishings.
+Little Island is now open, and the Diller-von Furstenberg Foundation has funded the vast majority of this extraordinary project.

-While construction continues, Little Island has been conducting significant outreach to local community and arts organizations and has begun developing arts programming concepts and partnerships for the future pier.
+During construction, Little Island also conducted significant outreach to local community and arts organizations and has begun developing arts programming concepts and partnerships for the pier.